imjasonh/otel-action/README.md

   - `event.name` - Event that triggered workflow (push, pull_request, etc.)
   - `event.actor` - User who triggered the workflow
   - `pull_request.number` - PR number (if applicable) *
-  - `artifacts.count` - Number of artifacts uploaded *
-  - `artifacts.total_bytes` - Total size of artifacts in bytes *

 \* = Optional attributes, only present when applicable

-**Note on artifacts:** The action attempts to list artifacts, but they are typically not available until after the workflow completes.
-If artifacts are found (e.g., in rare cases or future GitHub API improvements), they will be included as attributes.

 #### Step Duration
 - **Metric:** `github.actions.step.duration`